François Villeroy de Galhau: Covid-19 crisis

 Villeroy de Galhau highlighted the State's role as a "shock absorber" to mitigate the crisis, observing that "Massive public intervention has absorbed at least two-thirds of the shock, significantly cushioning the impact for households and companies".

-Villeroy de Galhau noted the strong consensus among economists regarding the measures required to end the crisis and restart the economy as soon as possible and in the best possible conditions: creation of a “cash shield” for all companies,resumption of business activities and implementation of major investment programmes.
+Villeroy de Galhau noted the strong consensus among economists regarding the measures required to end the crisis and restart the economy as soon as possible and in the best possible conditions: creation of a "cash shield" for all companies, resumption of business activities and implementation of major investment programmes.
 An increase in public debt must be accepted as a natural consequence of these measures.

 Finally, Villeroy de Galhau recalled the benefits of credit mediation for companies struggling to secure a loan.
 This service was in extremely high demand during the crisis, processing as many requests in one day as in an entire month in 2019.

 On 14 December 2020, Villeroy de Galhau estimated that the French economy had shrunk by 9% on average in 2020 compared to pre-Covid activity levels.
 He predicted 5% growth in 2021 and 2022.

+On 9 February 2026, he announced resigning from the job in June 2026.
+He said that he had done well in the job and announcing becoming president of the charity Apprentis d'Auteuil.
+According to media consensus, the departure before the end of Macron's presidential mandate presented an opportunity for Macro to nominate a moderate successor, before potential election win by the Rassemblement national party.